peter201943/InStructEd/ARCH.md

 This In-Script documentation details more definitively what an object is and does.
 Refer back to this document to understand how *Objects* relate to one another.

+### A Note on JSON
+This assumes a strict definition of JSON, and will delete both whitespace and comments.

 ## Birds Eye View